econia-labs/econia/src/docker/README.md

 # Aptos CLI

-This Dockerfile builds an image with the most up-to-date `aptos` CLI, along with `git`.
+This Dockerfile builds an image containing the Aptos CLI compiled from source, to avoid potential platform issues that could ensue from other image generation methods.

-The `--platform` flag is pinned here to ensure that the solver can find the corresponding local image, rather than trying to pull it from Docker Hub, when using this image as a parent image for other local builds.

 ## Build